rbuchberger/objective_elements/README.md

 `.to_a` - Mostly used internally, but if you want an array of strings, each element a line with appropriate indentation applied, this is how you can get it.

+### ShelfTags:

+Shelf tags are like invisible double tags.
+They're useful when you want to build siblings without a corresponding parent tag.

+Convert it into an actual tag with `.add_parent(DoubleTag)`

 ## Configuration